Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 1. On average, there are about 40 brown bear attacks that happen around the world every year.

 Brown bears, or grizzly bears, live in various parts of North America and Europe.
-North America has a population of about 58,000 grizzly bears, and Europe has a population about 15,400.
+North America has a population of about 58,000 grizzly bears, and Europe has a population of about 15,400.
 The number of brown bear attacks in North America alone is 11.4 attacks per year.

 2. The odds of being attacked by a bear at Yellowstone National Park is 1 in 2.7 million people per year.